jundalisay/superb/content/en/research/schumacher/pool-clearing/part-3.md

 In this way, each country gives to each other country an overdraft facility for foreign payments.
 This might be a good way of getting world trade started again after the war when most countries will find themselves without any international means of payment.
 However, no country would wish to give the world an unlimited overdraft on its own resources*.

-> *In Pantrynomics, funds are seeded by giving the importing country free surplus goods of productive exporting countries.
+> *In Supereconomics, funds are seeded by giving the importing country free surplus goods of productive exporting countries.

 How should these overdraft facilities be <!-- quantitatively --> determined?